MPP/PhD in Psychology '24

-What has been the best part of your experience so far?
-The best part of my experience has been the breadth of knowledge I've acquired in my relatively short time at McCourt.
-My peers, professors, and the nature of living in DC have all immensely expanded my understanding of public policy and the many ways to inform it, and I am continually enlivened by the ideas and knowledge I am surrounded by here at McCourt.
+What was the best part of your experience?
+The best part of my experience was the breadth of knowledge I've acquired in my relatively short time at McCourt.
+My peers, professors, and the nature of living in DC immensely expanded my understanding of public policy and the many ways to inform it, and I was continually enlivened by the ideas and knowledge I was surrounded by at McCourt.

 Undergraduate University, degree, and major: Fordham University, B.S. in Psychology